Boots Randolph

 Homer Louis "Boots" Randolph III (June 3, 1927 – July 3, 2007) was an American musician.
 His 1963 saxophone hit "Yakety Sax" became the signature tune of The Benny Hill Show.
-Randolph was a prolific session musician and member of the Nashville A-Team, performing on numerous recordings by artists including Chet Atkins, Elvis Presley, Roy Orbison, Brenda Lee, and Al Hirt.
+Randolph was a prolific session musician and member of the Nashville A-Team, performing on numerous recordings by artists including Chet Atkins, Elvis Presley, Roy Orbison, Brenda Lee, REO Speedwagon, and Al Hirt.
 He performed alongside artists in pop, rock, jazz, and country music.